susom/twilio_enhancements/README.md

 We hope to add additional features to this module in the near future, hence the generic name.
 But, for starters we have:

-- Support of opt-out using Twilio Messaging Service
+- Support of opt-out using Twilio Messaging Service when Advanced Opt-Out is Enabled